tobyking3/viking-wars/lectures/lecture6/PITCHME.md

 #### Testing

-- Do it!
+- Test the interface, **NOT** the implementation
+- Test the code, **NOT** the language
 - Should be small (one feature), fast and serve as a specification
+- Easier refactoring

+---

+#### Test Driven Development

+- Red, Green, Refactor
+- Works best when specification is clear and well-defined
+- The test is written before the code
 - Successive refinement (incremental, the system always works / passes tests)
-- Easier refactoring

 ---